Top Yakuza Movies - Essential Guide to Japanese Crime Cinema

 1974, Sydney Pollack

-The Yakuza, directed by Sydney Pollack, is a rare example of a Western filmmaker successfully tackling the complexities of Japanese organized crime.
+The Yakuza, directed by Sydney Pollack, is a rare example of a Western filmmaker successfully tackling the complexities of the Japanese organized crime syndicate.
 The film follows Harry Kilmer, an American private investigator who returns to Japan to rescue a friend’s kidnapped daughter, only to become entangled in the world of the yakuza.

 Pollack’s direction brings a measured and contemplative pace to the film, allowing the story’s emotional depth to unfold gradually.
 The film’s exploration of the yakuza’s rigid code of honor is brought to life through Robert Mitchum’s stoic performance as Kilmer and Ken Takakura’s nuanced portrayal of Tanaka Ken, a former yakuza member haunted by past betrayals.